uosyph/W3C-Validator/README.md

 # W3C validator for Holberton School
-For HTML, CSS and SVG files
+A script that checks the conformance of HTML, CSS, and SVG files against W3C standards.

+This fork enhances the original W3C-Validator by adding wildcard support, allowing you to validate multiple files at once.

 Based on 1 API:
 - [Markup Validator Web Service API](https://validator.w3.org/docs/api.html)